 This Sport Rehabilitation Masters degree is accredited by the British Association of Sport Rehabilitators and Trainers (BASRaT) which enables Alumni to promote themselves as a Graduate Sport Rehabilitator (GSR).
 The role delineation outlined by BASRaT has been aligned with our curriculum to provide students with the academic knowledge, practical and critical thinking skills to excel in the field of Sport and Exercise Medicine.

-The course includes the RFU Pre-Hospital Immediate Care in Sport (level 2) qualification.
+Includes the RFU Pre-Hospital Immediate Care in Sport level 2 qualification

 “The transition to studying the Masters programme at Marjon has accelerated my learning and understanding of injury management and diagnosis.
 I have found all the lecturers are on hand to help develop practical skills by offering brilliant opportunities and links within the university and externally.
 The small focused lecture groups are perfect for a focused and driven individual, striving towards their future career.”

 “I chose this course to further my knowledge of rehabilitating injuries and manual therapy as well as learning new skills such as sports massage.
 The mix of theory, practical sessions and seminars is great for me because it helps to reinforce the theory and my understanding.
 I already feel that I have improved my knowledge of stretching and strengthening techniques as well as anatomical knowledge.
 So far it has been challenging but I have thoroughly enjoyed it and look forward to each lesson.”

 How do we prevent sports injuries from occurring?